Soekiman Wirjosandjojo: Domestic policy

 Soekiman's government took a harder stance against the emerging Darul Islam movement under Kartosoewirjo compared to the preceding government.
 In January 1951, Soekiman approved a military operation against the movement after Natsir's amnesty program was deemed to be unsuccessful.

-During Soekiman's premiership, the former colonial central bank (De Javasche Bank) was nationalized under finance minister Jusuf Wibisono through a share purchase, creating the new national central bank Bank Indonesia.
+During Soekiman's premiership, the former colonial central bank (De Javasche Bank) was nationalized under Finance Minister Jusuf Wibisono through a share purchase, creating the new national central bank Bank Indonesia.
 Aside from the bank, the government also agreed to partially nationalize a 255,000-hectare tobacco plantation in Tanjung Morawa, North Sumatra, although its implementation would be left to the next cabinet, which failed to implement it.

 Due to increased exports of raw materials, the government budget in 1951 experienced a surplus.
-Soekiman's government began executing economist Sumitro Djojohadikusumo's plan for national industrialization, and pressed on despite more vulnerable government finances due to declining exports in later months.
-Initially, the government implemented a foreign exchange certificate system, but revoked it in February 1952 following former German finance minister Hjalmar Schacht's advice and put a 33 percent export tax in its place.
+Soekiman's government began implementing economist Sumitro Djojohadikusumo's plan for national industrialization and pressed on despite more vulnerable government finances due to declining exports in later months.
+Initially, the government implemented a foreign exchange certificate system but revoked it in February 1952 following former German finance minister Hjalmar Schacht's advice and put a 33 percent export tax in its place.
 The government promoted trade with the United States, Canada, and Japan, while trade with the Netherlands generally declined.

 In 1951, Soekiman decided to grant civil servants a bonus during the month of Ramadan.
 The bonus is considered the predecessor of the modern Tunjangan Hari Raya (Holiday Allowance) in Indonesia, and at the time amounted to between 125 and 200 rupiah plus some rice.
-As the bonus was limited to government employees, private employees went on strike on 13 February 1952 in order to receive similar benefits.
-Prior to the strike itself, a number of labor actions had been held, and in August 1951 a rumour circulated that a foreign entity was planning to launch a coup with the support of the Indonesian Communist Party (PKI).
-Following a shooting at Tanjung Priok on 5 August 1951, the police launched a sweep on 16August, arresting members of PKI and other left-wing parties.
+As the bonus was limited to government employees, private employees went on strike on 13 February 1952 to receive similar benefits.
+Before the strike itself, several labor actions had been held, and in August 1951 a rumour circulated that a foreign entity was planning to launch a coup with the support of the Indonesian Communist Party (PKI).
+Following a shooting at Tanjung Priok on 5 August 1951, he directed the government to carry out mass arrests, detaining members of the PKI and other left-wing parties without charge for months.
 According to Soekiman in a 29 October statement, the arrests involved 15,000 people.
 The legislature initially did not oppose this action.
 However, as it became clear that the arrests had been planned by Soekiman by just involving a handful of others, and that no coup had been planned, Soekiman was accused of acting in panic or under pressure from the United States.
 Despite this, the government coalition remained solid, and the PKI was weakened by the sweeps.